 The need for safe housing and the financial resources to maintain safe housing are two of the most pressing concerns among survivors who are planning to leave or have recently left their abusers.

 Amidst the twin crises of the covid-19 pandemic and Greater Boston’s regional housing crisis, RESPOND formally launched its Housing Program to help survivors of domestic violence seek and secure safe housing — and stay housed.

-Our Case Managers field questions from survivors and service providers alike, and collaborate closely with other domestic violence agencies statewide.
+Our Counselors field questions from survivors and service providers alike, and collaborate closely with other domestic violence agencies statewide.
 We work with survivors currently staying in shelters or transitional living programs, as well as those living in independent housing.

 Wondering if we can help?
 Call our Support Line: (617) 623-5900.